-A common space may be used to show information from any source, subject to the following requirements:
+Except as provided in 4.6.3, a-A common space may be used to show information from any source, subject to the following requirements:

-- 4.6.1 The tell-tales and indicators displayed in the common space shall meet the requirements for paragraph 4.3, 4.4 and 4.5 and shall illuminate at the initiation of the condition they are designed to identify. - 4.6.2 The tell-tale and indicators that are listed in Table 1 and are shown in the common space shall illuminate at the initiation of any underlying condition. - 4.6.3 Except as provided in 4.6.4, 4.6.5 and 4.6.6, when the condition exists for actuation of two or more tell-tales, the information shall be either - 1. repeated automatically in sequence, or - 2. indicated by visible means and capable of being selected for viewing by the driver when seated in the driving position. - 4.6.4 The tell-tales for the brake system malfunction, headlamp driving beam and direction indicator shall not be shown in the same common space. - 4.6.5 If condition of activation exists for the following tell-tales: brake system malfunction, headlamp driving beam and direction indicator are displayed on a common space with other tell-tale, they shall have priority over anything else in the common space. - 4.6.6 Information displayed in the common space may be cancellable automatically or by the driver, except the tell-tales for brake system malfunction, headlamp driving beam, direction indicator and those for which the colour red is required by Table 1 shall not be cancellable if the condition exists for their activation.
+- 4.6.1 The tell-tales and indicators displayed in the common space shall meet the requirements for paragraph 4.3, 4.4 and 4.5 and shall illuminate at the initiation of the condition they are designed to identify. - 4.6.2 The tell-tale and indicators that are listed in Table 1 and are shown in the common space shall illuminate at the initiation of any underlying condition. - 4.6.3 Except as provided in 4.6.4, 4.6.5 and 4.6.6, when the condition exists for actuation of two or more tell-tales, the information shall be either - 1. repeated automatically in sequence, or - 2. indicated by visible means and capable of being selected for viewing by the driver when seated in the driving position.

-Table 1.
+MCSYSM 02 01 Rev 1 4.6.4 The tell-tales for the brake system malfunction, brake system malfunction, headlamp driving beam and direction indicator shall not be shown in the same common space.
+Justification: Add if the brake system malfunction is reinserted into Table 1.
+4.6.5 If condition of activation exists for the following tell-tales: brake system malfunction, headlamp driving beam and direction and direction indicator are displayed on a common space with other tell-tale, they shall have priority over anything else in the common space.
+Justification: Add if the brake system malfunction is reinserted into Table 1.
+4.6.6 Information displayed in the common space may be cancellable automatically or by the driver, except for the tell-tales of for headlamp driving beam, and a direction indicator and those for which the colour red is required by Table 1 shall not be cancellable if the condition exists for their activation.

+Table-1.
 Symbols identifying controls, tell-tales and indicators

-No. Column 1 Column 2 Column 3 Column 4 Column 5 Column 6 Column 7 ITEM SYMBOL FUNCTION LOCATION COLOUR DEFINITION OPERATION 1 Supplemental engine stop control (OFF) X Control Located on the right handlebar, - As a means of stopping the engine, alternative to the main switch or a decompression valve control, the vehicle may be equipped with an engine electrical power supply cutout (Supplemental engine stop).
-2 Supplemental engine stop control (RUN) Q 3 Ignition Switch Control - The device that enables the engine to run, and may also allow operation of other electrical systems on a vehicle In the case of a rotary switch, the direction of motion shall be clockwise from the ignition "off" position to the ignition "on" position.
-4 Electric Starter (3) Control - 5 Manual Choke \ Control The control need not be visible from the rider's position - ' ' Tell-Tale Amber 6 Neutral (Gearbox Selection) Ν Tell-tale Green The tell-tale is illuminated when the gear selector is in neutral position
+No. Column 1 Column 23 Column 34 Column 45 Column 56 Column 67 Column 78 1 ITEM SYMBOL FUNCTION LOCATION COLOUR DEFINITION OPERATION 1 Supplemental engine stop control (OFF) X Control Located on the right handlebar, As a means of stopping the engine, alternative to the main switch or a decompression valve control, the vehicle may be equipped with an engine electrical power supply cutout (Supplemental engine stop).
+Formatted Supplemental Formatted engine stop f Formatted 2 start control (RUN) Formatted 3 Ignition Switch Control The device that enables the engine to run, and may also allow operation of other electrical systems on a vehicle In the case of a rotary switch, the direction of motion shall be clockwise from the ignition "off" position to the ignition "on" position.
+Formatted 4 Electric Starter (3) Control - 5 Manual Choke \ Control The control need not be visible from the rider's position - • • Tell-Tale (Optional) Amber I 6 Neutral Indicator (Gearbox Selection) NI Indicator Is this indicator - Formatted